ava-labs/avalanche-docs/docs/apis/avalanchego/apis/p-chain.md

 ### platform.getCurrentSupply

-Returns an upper bound on amount of tokens that exist that can stake the requested subnet.
+Returns an upper bound on amount of tokens that exist that can stake the requested Subnet.
 This is an upper bound because it does not account for burnt tokens, including transaction fees.

 #### **Signature**